yogawithivana/yogawithivana.github.com/source/_posts/2013-12-29-about-meditation-part-1.markdown

 There is a growing body of scientific research about benefits of different meditation techniques.
 [One of the studies](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3004979/) for example, shows that regular practice of simple mindfulness meditation can cause structural changes in grey matter of the brain, especially in the areas in charge for learning and memory processes, emotion regulation and the perception of self.
 If you want to find out more, there is a nice article I recently found on [psychologytoday.com](http://www.psychologytoday.com/blog/use-your-mind-change-your-brain/201305/is-your-brain-meditation) that explains in plain language what happens with the brain "on meditation", check it out.

-At the end of the day, it doesn't matter what your motivation to start practising meditation is.
+At the end of the day, it doesn't even matter what your motivation to start practising meditation is.
 The beautiful thing is that with time and patience your practice will grow out of any motive and become a purpose to itself, gently transforming you on its way in a calmer, more compassionate and more balanced person.